gbadev-org/tonc/content/pages/regbg.md

 The answer is: yes.
 And <span class="ack">NO</span>!

-The emulators I've tested on do allow you to do this.
+Emulators from the early 2000s allow you to do this.
 However, a real GBA doesn't.
 It does output *something*, though: the screen-entry will be used as tile-data itself, but in a manner that simply defies explanation.
 Trust me on this one, okay?
-Of the current tonc demos, this is one of the few times that VBA gets it wrong.
+Of the current tonc demos, this is one of the times that VBA gets it wrong.

 <div class="note" markdown>
 <div class="nh">
 Available tiles
 </div>

 For both 4bpp and 8bpp regular bgs, you can access 1024 tiles.
 The only caveat here is that you cannot access the tiles in the object charblocks even if the index would call for it.
 </div>

 Another thing you may be wondering is if you can use a particular screenblock that is within a currently used charblock.
 For example, is it allowed to have a background use charblock 0 and screenblock 1.
 Again, yes you can do this.
 This can be useful since you're not likely to fill an entire charblock, so using its later screenblocks for your map data is a good idea.
 (A sign of True Hackerdom would be if you manage to use the same data for both tiles and SEs and still get a meaningful image (this last part is important).
 If you have done this, please let me know.)